The Worst of the Super Bowl's Gaming Commercials Comments (0)

 The Super Bowl is about to begin, which once upon a time would not have shown as so much of a blip on gamers' radars.
 But as webcomic Penny Arcade once observed, the jocks who used to stuff geeks into lockers now have their own testosterone-ridden electronic entertainment, from which they'll be diverting to attend this evening's 11 minutes of actual gameplay.

 I don't know if this evening's lineup has any gaming-related content to attract true geeks, but there is historical precedent.
 Computerworld is running a gallery of favorite IT commercials from Super Bowls past.
 Ten of them are particularly good, but the gallery also includes two terrible ones.
-One from 1982 is courtesy Atari:
+The one above from 1982 is courtesy Atari.

 As far back as thirty years ago, games were seen as an immature pastime, so I can understand Atari's desire to broaden their customer base to adults — but was lowering the maturity of adults really a better choice than raising the appeal of the games?